SmithsonianWorkshops/HydraResources/conda.md

 ## Packages
 - A conda package is the precompiled program and a link to all of the required packages that will also be downloaded and needed.
-- A whole pipeline can be defined in a package: all the scripts and dependent software (e.g. phyluce)
+- A whole pipeline can be defined in a package: all the scripts and dependent software (e.g. qiime2 or phyluce)
 - Packages are created by people in the community and shared publicly.
 Sometimes they’re created by the software developer, but they’re often by users of the software.
 - You can create your own packages which a great method for reproducible science and collaboration.
 We’re not covering that, but we can direct you to resources.